 Our interviews with robotics companies of all types have led us to the conclusion that hardware companies make great hardware, but marginal software.
 The process of developing the right streaming and integration software for a sensor therefore falls to the robotics company themselves and can take months to get right.
 Not only that, but every robotics company is going through this same process, for the same sensors, over and over as they develop up their perception stack.
 This results in a major loss of engineering time and customer revenue.
 We’ve set up our solution so that it can help robotics companies at any stage, from design through development and ultimately to deployment.

-Could you discuss Tangram Robotics web-based diagnostics and monitoring systems?
+Could you discuss Tangram Vision web-based diagnostics and monitoring systems?

 Tangram understands that the key to improvement is in metrics, both during development and in the field.
 With that in mind, we are creating remote diagnostics systems that work on top of our integration software that allow robotics developers to better understand what’s happening during operation.
 This includes data transmission rates, processing time, and metrics directly related to other aspects of our platform.
 Setting this up over a web portal means that decisions can be made competently without needing the physical presence of an engineer.

-One of the solutions Tangram Robotics is working on is developing full-stack tools for robotic companies to add to their project.
+One of the solutions Tangram Vision is working on is developing full-stack tools for robotic companies to add to their project.
 Could you discuss the vision behind these tools?

 Sensor integration is much more than streaming.
 We look at sensors from a holistic perspective, focusing on the tools needed to develop faster and work longer.
 This includes competent calibration tools that work in the field, as well as diagnostics and monitoring of data and performance.
 By solving the base requirements of many robot platforms out-of-the-box, Tangram’s tools dramatically improve time-to-market.
 We anticipate that various other tools will be requested as our platform matures.

-Is there anything else that you would like to share about Tangram Robotics?
+Is there anything else that you would like to share about Tangram Vision?

 As we’ve gone through the process of talking with roboticists, we’ve been blown away at the diversity of applications that robotics companies are pursuing.
 We’ve spoken to companies building all sorts of wild solutions, from strawberry pickers to sous chefs to boat captains to groundskeepers!